 Various financial assets defined by federal and state government allow for beneficiary designations and are binding, even when contradicted by the language of a Will.
 Your estate planning documents will not control how certain IRS pre-defined assets (e.g., currently defined as your bank accounts, life insurance policies and retirement accounts) are to be distributed and to whom.
-So, it is best practice to assign your beneficiaries to these assets and review your beneficiary designations on these assets periodically to ensure they are set up as allowed by tax law and per your wishes and not in an unintended manner.
+Therefore, it is best practice to work with your estate planning professionals to determine the correct language to use when designating the beneficiaries of these assets, so they are distributed per your wishes and not in an unintended manner.
 If you don't make designations at all, then the Probate Court will decide how these specific assets will be distributed.

 Often there are two types of beneficiaries you can name: